 Directions, Parking & Regulations

 Check out this interactive trail map, showing the distance of trails throughout the park.
 Follow any posted “no swimming” signs and observe swimming only in areas of the park where it’s permitted.
-Pack in enough water in the summertime, particularly for the longer trails.
-Sections of trail are not shaded and the Texas sun can be intense.
+As the Texas sun can be intense and not all trails are shaded, be sure to pack enough water and sunscreen.
 Be mindful of wildlife and cautious of rattlesnakes, which can be active, especially in the summertime.

 Accessibility